 Gender issues, particularly in relation to women’s status and rights, occupy a prominent place in debates about aid and development.
-Law is often perceived to play a crucial role in shaping men’s and women’s social, economic and political opportunities, and is seen as both a barrier to women’s rights as well as a potential solution to gender inequality.
+Law is often perceived to play a crucial role in shaping men’s and women’s social, economic and political opportunities, but also in the ways we conceive of gender in the first place (including the binary construction ‘men/women’).

-This course explores the relationship between gender, law and development, particularly in so-called 'developing' countries in sub-Saharan Africa, Asia and the Pacific.
+This course explores the relationship between gender, law and development in historical and comparative perspective.
 It introduces a range of conceptual frameworks, which are explored through an examination of prominent aid and development issues, such as:

 This unit draws on the extensive scholarly and applied expertise in gender and development at the ANU and is designed to encourage student engagement and participation.